SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/Trinity.md

 * Thor’s Might (Passive Ability) – Special Action | Proficieny Bonus Per Long Rest
 	* When you make an attack with Trinity, you can invoke Thor’s Might.
 If you do you gain the following benefits:
 		- If you threw Trinity at a distant target, you don’t let go of the handle and instead it pulls you through the air after it.
-This movement doesn't use any of your movement for the turn but it does provoke Opportunity Attacks as normal.
-After the attack resolves you end in the first square adjacent to the target along the path you traveled to reach it.
+			* This movement doesn't use any of your movement for the turn but it does provoke Opportunity Attacks as normal.
+			* Trinity pulls you in the most direct path towards the target, and you end the movement adjacent to the target.
 		- If the Attack hits, you can immediately use a Bonus Action to make an additional Melee Attack with Trinity against the same target.

 # Awakened Tier Features